University-Wide Minor in Entrepreneurship and Innovation (MEI)

 - MAE 4610 / ORIE 4152 / ENGRG 4610 - Entrepreneurship for Engineers (3 credits)

-- NBA 3000 - Entrepreneur and Private Equity (non-Johnson only: 3 credits)
+- NBA 3000 - Entrepreneurship and Private Equity (non-Johnson only: 3 credits)

 Students are required to take 9 credits of entrepreneurship courses that are taught in a particular context for entrepreneurship.
 This allows students to explore areas of entrepreneurship that are of particular interest to them, rather than taking a rigid set of required upper-level courses.